 - Stumbling blocks – If the team struggles with something, huddle to reset.

-- Encouragement – When energy is low, huddle to motivate and uplift team spirit.
+- Encouragement – When energy is low, huddle to boost morale and team spirit.

 - Celebrations – Huddle to congratulate after accomplishments.

-- Change management – If processes change, huddle to align on new procedures.
+- Change Management – If processes change, hold a huddle to align on the new procedures.

 - Onboarding – Huddle with new hires to introduce the team and share an overview.